 The easiest way to find out if you are in danger of a battery breakdown is to get your battery tested – and you can get it done for free.
 We offer a free battery check, and if your battery does need re-charging, the team can help you out.
 If a new battery is needed, we can also ensure that the right one is fitted.

 Fitting the wrong battery means it won’t have the correct CCA (Cold Cranking Amp) rating and it won’t give your car the power it needs.
 We can check that the battery with the right rating is fitted so you don’t have to worry about unnecessary breakdowns.
-All of our batteries are fully guaranteed and some are covered for up to four years.
+All of our batteries are fully guaranteed and some are covered for up to five years.
 For added convenience you can have the battery fitted while you wait.